Pathological jealousy: Assessment

 In an attempt to counsel or treat the morbid jealousy of an individual, proper and thorough assessment must be employed.
 This approach is broad in nature, but necessary so as to provide adequate information that will aid in the possible reparation of a dynamic containing a morbidly jealous person.
 To begin, a careful history should be taken of both partners if possible; separate and together.
 It is imperative that a full and detailed psychiatric history and mental state examination be recorded for the jealous partner; doing so may enable one to distinguish whether the jealousy is obsessional or delusional in nature.
 It is also possible that the jealousy may be the result of a thought that has been given too much importance.
 Considering that jealousy is a very delicate issue, any reference made to it should be approached carefully and with tact.
 It must be kept in mind that the jealous individual may be displacing blame for their issues onto their partner and their alleged infidelity as opposed to their own behavior.
 If there is any history of relevant or related mental illness and substance misuse it should be noted as it may possibly be a contributing or aiding factor.
 In order to get the best grasp on the issues and begin positive progression, multiple interviews should be held to assess the marital relationship.

 After completing the assessment, it is best to deliver information about risk with both individuals in the relationship.
 Due to confidentiality, the patient should give consent for this information to be shared unless there is a risk to another individual and it is serious and immediate.
 This is the only case in which confidentiality is invalid.
 The professional should ensure that all necessary steps are taken to guarantee the safety of a potential victim, keeping in mind that it is possible that authorities may have to be alerted regarding the matter.
-If the professional has reason to believe that there is a high risk of harm to themselves or another person, the individual who is morbidly jealous should be admitted to hospital as soon as possible to prevent any negative outcomes for any parties involved.
+If the professional has reason to believe that there is a high risk of harm to themselves or another person, the individual who is morbidly jealous should be admitted to a hospital as soon as possible to prevent any negative outcomes for any parties involved.